mmerabet42/ft_lexiq/README.md

 ft_regex(RGX_LOAD | RGX_TO, "rules.rgx", NULL, &list);
 ```

 The 'rules.rgx' file will be loaded to the local list `list`.
-This is usefull to avoid conflicts if the `ft_regex` function is called in different places of a project.
+This is usefull to avoid conflicts and duplications.

 ## Flags